kurealnum/non-profit-link/README.md

 ### What database will you/are you using?
 SQLite, I'm lazy.
 I do have a database file, but I'm adding it to .gitignore.
 There will be multiple database files at somepoint, just fyi.

+### Why is there so many "Lorem ipsums"?
+I just want to simulate having to scroll down a page, just to make sure everything scrolls properly.
+The actual text here probably won't be longer than a paragraph.